klawik-j/sudoku-ocr/README.md

 #  [9 7 4 6 1 5 2 8 3]
 #  [3 8 6 7 4 2 5 9 1]]
 ```
-In case user just wants to solve sudoku, without need to ocr it first or ocr is incorrect.